 If your app doesn’t need a database, you should still set the

-Avram::Repoconfigure setting to some non-empty string.
-Avram Forms can still be quite useful for things like contact forms, or email subscribe forms.
+Avram::Credentials.void.
+Avram Operations can still be quite useful for things like contact forms, or email subscribe forms.
 See this website for an example.